What does a website cost?

 - Will there be ongoing optimisation and performance monitoring to ensure a positive return on your investment?

-As I’ll explain below, I can set up a simple site with the sophistication to support most small businesses at prices starting from around $500.
+As I’ll explain below, I can set up a simple site (up to 10 pages) with the sophistication to support most small businesses at prices starting from around $500.

 Site creation tools